Muirfield/pocketmine-plugins/pmimporter/README.md

 * `srcpath` : Directory path to the source world.
 * `dstpath` : Directory path to create the new world.

+Also, `pmconvert` allows you to specify special settings to tweak the format reader/writer code.
+These settings are specifc to each `format`.
+To configure you must pass the option:

+* `--in.setting=value`
+  for the input format settings.
+* `--out.setting-value`
+  for the output format settings.

+#### PMCHECK

 	pmcheck worldpath [--all|[rX,rZ[:cX,cZ[+cX,cZ]]] ...]

 Analyze the number of chunks, blocks, etc in a world map.